Disclosure: This article is published by eesel AI, a competitor of Zendesk. We encourage you to read Zendesk's own materials for their perspective.

 But as you start digging into the options, you've probably hit a familiar wall: getting a straight answer on pricing.

-Its main features revolve around an AI agent that works across channels like chat and email, a system for triaging and routing tickets, and an AI copilot that feeds suggestions to your team.
-The whole platform learns from your company’s existing data, past support tickets, help center articles, and macros, so it can provide responses that are tailored to your business.
+Think of it as a digital teammate that can resolve customer questions, categorize new tickets, and help your human agents find the right answers faster.
+Its main products revolve around an AI agent that works across channels like chat, email, voice, and social, a system for ticket triage, and an AI copilot that surfaces suggestions to your team in real time.
+The platform learns from your company's existing data: past support tickets, help center articles, and macros.
+That context lets it provide responses tailored to your business.

-A breakdown of Forethought pricing plans
+A breakdown of Forethought AI agent pricing plans

 Forethought's pricing tiers

-| Feature Category | Basic Plan | Professional Plan | Enterprise Plan |
+| Feature category | Basic plan | Professional plan | Enterprise plan |

 |---|---|---|---|

-| AI Agent | AI agent for chat | Omnichannel AI agent | Everything in Professional |
+| AI agent | chat AI agent | Omnichannel AI agent | Everything in Professional |

-| Insights | Insights dashboard | Advanced ticket & conversation insights | Everything in Professional |
+| Insights | Insights dashboard | Advanced ticket and conversation insights | Everything in Professional |

-| Ticket Triage | Ready-to-use models | Custom ticket triage models | Everything in Professional |
+| Ticket triage | Ready-to-use models | custom triage models | Everything in Professional |

-| Core Features | Autoflows, Custom actions, CSAT collection | Multilingual support, Multiple brands | Knowledge base gap detection, Autoflow generation |
+| Core features | Autoflows, custom actions, CSAT collection | Multilingual support, multiple brands | Knowledge base gap detection, Autoflow generation |

-| Advanced | Standard security | Standard security | Forethought API, Advanced security & support |
+| Advanced | Standard security | Standard security | Forethought API, advanced security and support |

 What does Forethought actually cost?